 Engineering and Applied Sciences.

-region through a wide variety of programs and interests.
+by employing a wide variety of methods, tools and models,

 UB cultivates entrepreneurial thinking by helping new and

 existing businesses innovate, prosper and grow.
 This approach

 complements UB 2020’s goal of creating Communities of

 Excellence and New York Gov. Andrew M. Cuomo’s Start-Up NY